Early history of South Africa

 The Prehistory of South Africa (and, inseparably, the wider region of Southern Africa) lasts from the Middle Stone Age until the 17th century.
 Southern Africa was first reached by Homo sapiens before 130,000 years ago, possibly before 260,000 years ago.

 The region remained in the Late Stone Age until the first traces of pastoralism were introduced about 2,000 years ago.

 The Bantu migration reached the area now South Africa around the first decade of the 3rd century, over 1800 years ago.
-Early Bantu kingdoms were established by the 11th century.
+Early Bantu kingdoms were established in the 11th century.

 First European contact dates to 1488, but European colonization began in the 17th century (see History of South Africa (1652–1815)).

 Middle Stone Age

 The Middle Stone Age covers the period from 300,000 to 50,000 years ago.